 In 2011 I removed the sections of drainpipe on each box and painted the landing strip black, directly beneath each entrance hole, before the 3 pairs returned to breed.
 They were joined by a new pair of non-breeders in June, taking the colony number up to 4 pairs.
-Over the winter I had installed cameras in all of my boxes (see Nest Box Location diagram), so I was able to record their activities in even more detail.
-These are my swift breeding charts for 2011, 2012, 2013, 2014, 2015 and 2016.
+Over the winter I had installed cameras in all of my boxes, so I was able to record their activities in even more detail.

 Below is a photo of my designs in 2011.